 The Dog Is Tense or Stressed Out

-Just like any human, dogs can easily get anxious or nervous.
+Just like any humans, dogs can easily get anxious or nervous.
 Often, if a dog hears a loud noise coming from outside, like fireworks, for example, it’ll get scared.

 Also, while we might think it’s adorable, a dog can feel stressed when we try to dress it up.
 Since dogs are nudists by nature, they usually don’t enjoy wearing small coats or booties.
 So if we see a pleading, mournful look in our dog’s eyes, it’s probably trying to tell us that it’s not enjoying itself.